-Plan & Prepare for a Home Fire – Guidance from Fire Damage Restoration Professionals
+Prepare & Plan for a Home Fire – Guidance from Fire Damage Repair Professionals

-While some fires aren’t avoidable, there are some things you can do to decrease the chances of a fire from developing in your residence:
+While some fires aren’t avoidable, there are a few things you can do to minimize the odds of a fire from developing in your home:

-- Portable Heaters: Make sure your space heater has a control mechanism and a thermostat, and it should turn off if it falls over.
+- Portable Heaters: Make sure your heater has a control mechanism and a thermostat, and it should switch off if the heater falls over.

-Reach Out to the Fire Damage Restoration Contractors at Paul Davis
+Contact the Skillful Fire Damage Repair Experts at Paul Davis

 Get in touch with the professional fire damage repair team from Paul Davis right away if your house has had a fire.
 Our professional team can re-mediate any fire damage and have your residence back in good condition.
 For a franchise near your location, give us a call at 888-473-7669.